SK53/indicia-docs/administrating/warehouse/warehouse-installation.rst

 * `XAMPP <http://www.apachefriends.org/en/xampp.html>`_

-Whichever you choose, please make sure you install a version which includes PHP 5.2.x or (preferably) PHP 5.3.x, as PHP 5.4 is not yet supported for the Indicia warehouse code.
+Whichever you choose, please make sure you install a version which includes PHP 5.3.x, 5.4.x or 5.5.x to ensure a supported version.

 After installation, all installations of a PHP web server will have 2 things you are going to need to find before going on: